swiz115/featurfy/README.md

 # Featurfy

 ## Overview
 Featurfy is a web app that allows Spotify users to explore a variety of features built using Spotify's Web API.
-This is an ongoing project that will release new features monthly!
+This is an ongoing project that will have new features released monthly!

 ## Features